 We recently returned from a wonderful short break in Venice.
-I’d never been there before and it was fascinating – so much to see, so beautiful, and delicious food everywhere!
+I’d never been there before and it was fascinating – so much to see, so beautiful, and such delicious food!

-She chose a slice of olive focaccia, and almost before I’d turned around she’d devoured the whole thing!
+She chose a slice of olive focaccia, which we had thought we would all be able to share.
+However, almost before I’d turned around she’d devoured the whole thing!
 She was pretty hungry, but it was INCREDIBLY DELICIOUS.

 At the Jewish Museum, I bought a kosher Italian cookery book – La cucina nella tradizione ebraica – which I am having fun deciphering with the help of google translate.
 So far we have encountered such lost-in-translation gems as, “put the beans in the bathroom the night before…” and, “of course you already soaked raisins and shredded cedar.”
-I’m sure this will be an ongoing series 🙂
+Eek!

-Anyway, tragically, the book didn’t include a recipe for olive focaccia (although there is one for raisin focaccia, which looks interesting.
-Watch this space.) so in order to make it at home we had to look elsewhere.
+Tragically, the book didn’t include a recipe for olive focaccia (although there is one for raisin focaccia, which looks interesting).
+So in order to make it at home we had to look elsewhere.
 I found a recipe for ‘classic focaccia’ online, in Italian, naturally, and google translated it.
 We made it pretty much as written, except for the addition of 200g of pitted olives on the top.
-Yum.

 Kipper was very keen to help in the preparation of this focaccia, although most of the hard work was done by the mixer.
 She helped with the weighing out, and of course with the positioning of the olives prior to baking.
 She was also extremely keen to sample the finished product.
 Repeatedly!

-The focaccia was soft, slightly chewy, almost cake-y in texture, with a wonderful olive flavour.
+The focaccia was soft, slightly chewy, almost cakey in texture, with a wonderful olive flavour.
 DH thought it should have been ‘thicker’ so I may make a slightly smaller size rectangle from the same amount of dough next time.
 Personally, I thought it was just right.
 The crusts were golden and crisp with the olive oil and the occasional flake of coarse salt added an extra dimension of yumminess.
-I wasn’t transported straight back to Venice, but it was pretty close.
-Mmmm.

 We took most of the olive focaccia to Kipper’s woodmice group, where ravenous pre-schoolers, appetites whetted by an hour of woodland exploring, scoffed it down alongside their baked potatoes and spicy apple juice.
 That’s what I call a picnic!